-

 How to Have Class: 9 Things You Shouldn’t Do

-Class can be found in the small, everyday choices that build over time.
-Sometimes, it’s not immediately obvious—there are people who don’t scream elegance, yet don’t seem to lack it either.
-They fall…
+Key Takeaways Class can be found in the small, everyday choices that build over time.
+Sometimes it’s not immediately obvious — there are people who don’t scream elegance, yet don’t seem to lack…

 -